Our products

 • Alcresta sponsored two pre-clinical animal studies at Boston Children’s Hospital to evaluate safety and efficacy of ALC-078 use with enteral feeding in a pediatric porcine model of short bowel syndrome.
 Boston Children’s Hospital is also currently enrolling patients with short bowel syndrome for two clinical trials.
 Learn more about pre-clinical and clinical studies.

-ALC-079 is being investigated for the Neonatal Intensive Care Unit (NICU)
+ALC-079 is being investigated for Neonatal Care

 There are several ongoing investigator-initiated studies (IITs).